-My student Greg Bodwin just got his Ph.D. from MIT.
-He will be joining the Theory Group and Georgia Tech as a postdoctoral fellow.
-My student Amir Abboud graduated from Stanford in 2017 with his Ph.D.
+Amir Abboud graduated from Stanford in 2017 with his Ph.D.
 He is now a Senior Researcher at the Weizmann Institute of Science.
 Previously he was part of the theory group at IBM Almaden.

-My student Haden Lee graduated with a Ph.D. from Stanford in 2016 (co-advised by Ashish Goel and Yoav Shoham).
+Haden Lee graduated with a Ph.D. from Stanford in 2016 (co-advised by Ashish Goel and Yoav Shoham).
 He is now a research scientist at Moloco.
 He was an assistant professor at the University of San Francisco.